finnsnape/computer-graphics/README.md

 ## Notes
 - negative z is away from us
 - a * b in glm is same as a * b in maths (for matrices)

+# Computer Graphics
+Program that implements both rasterised and ray traced rendering methods.

+Also features more complex techniques such as:
+- Shadows
+- Proximity lighting
+- Angle of incidence lighting
+- Ambient lighting
+- Specular lighting
+- Mirrors